Analytical Methods

 Trace metals As, Pb, Cd, Hg

-After cooling, transfer quantitatively to a polypropylene vessel with volume marker and fill it to the mark with 0.1 M nitric acid.
+After cooling, transfer quantitatively to a polypropylene vessel with a volume marker and fill it to the mark with 0.1 M nitric acid.
 The measurement is carried out by ICP-MS or ICP-OES.
-For mercury, cold vapor AAS or atomic fluorescence spectrometry are used.
+For mercury, cold vapor AAS or atomic fluorescence spectrometry is used.

 PCB